Dashadower/dashadower.github.io/_posts/2023-09-20-Coq_Tactics.md

         `inversion` throws these away.
      > - The ones that are left represent the cases that must be proved to establish the original goal.
 For those, `inversion` adds to the proof context all equations that must hold of the arguments given to `P` -- e.g., `n' = n` in the proof of `evSS_ev`).

+    (For detailed info check the blog post on inductive props)

 - `remember e as x`: Replace all occurrences of the expression `e` with the variable `x`, and adds `x = e` to the context.